What is the Safest Stablecoin to Invest in 2024? - Coindoo

 Why is Tether on #2 and Why is the Safest Alternative to USD Coin?

-Tether (USDT), despite holding the position of the largest stablecoin by market cap, is not considered the safest option due to a range of concerns.
+Although Tether (USDT) is the largest stablecoin by market cap, it is not considered the safest option due to a range of concerns.

-One prominent issue revolves around transparency, where Tether Limited, the company behind USDT, has faced criticism for its lack of openness regarding the reserves backing the stablecoin.
-Previous revelations indicated that only a small percentage was backed by actual USD, with a significant portion relying on commercial paper — a form of short-term corporate debt.
+One prominent issue revolves around transparency.
+Tether Limited, the company behind USDT, has faced criticism for its lack of openness regarding the reserves backing the stablecoin.
+Previous revelations indicated that only a small percentage was backed by actual USD, with a significant portion relying on commercial paper—a form of short-term corporate debt.
 This lack of clarity has contributed to doubts about whether USDT is fully backed by fiat currencies like USD.

-Legal challenges, including allegations of fraud from the Justice Department (having lawsuits with the New York State Department), further contribute to major concerns surrounding the stability of USDT.
+Legal challenges, including allegations of fraud from the Justice Department (having lawsuits with the New York State Department), further contribute to major concerns surrounding USDT’s stability.

 Moreover, in 2017, Tether was hacked, where 31 million USDT was stolen.
 Rather than demonstrating accountability, the company initiated an “emergency hard fork” to mitigate the issue, which later raised concerns about their commitment to transparency and responsibility.